pokle/ioperator/README.md

 # Javascript IO Meditations

-An exploration of the Haskell like IO Monads in pure Javascript.
+An exploration of the Haskell like IO Monad, in pure Javascript.

 ## What?